 Lenk is also well located for exploring the region of the Swiss alps and the rest of the country.
 The scenic train routes across the countryside are worth the train fare.
-You can start by checking out some nearby villages that represent classic Swedish life, such as Adelboden (40 minutes by car or a four-hour hike) and Saanen, Zweisimmen, and Gstaad, also near Bern.
+You can start by checking out some nearby villages that represent classic Swiss life, such as Adelboden (40 minutes by car or a four-hour hike) and Saanen, Zweisimmen, and Gstaad, also near Bern.
 Grindelwald and Interlaken, between the Thunersee and Brienzersee lakes, are also “must visit”.

 Of course, the major cities of Bern, Zurich, Geneva, Lausanne, and Lucerne.
 Here you can sample Swiss chocolate, indulge in Swiss cheese, and browse Swizz timepieces and army knives.